ChainAgnostic/CAIPs/CAIPs/caip-25.md

 unwanted requests and to minimize the surface for fingerprinting of public web traffic (See Privacy Considerations below).

-Conversely, a succesful response will contain all the required properties *and the wallet's choice of the optional properties* expressed in a single unified `scopeObject`.
+Conversely, a successful response will contain all the required properties *and the wallet's choice of the optional properties* expressed in a single unified `scopeObject`.
 In the case of identically-keyed `scopeObject`s appearing in both arrays in the request where properties from both are returned as authorized, the